Graduate Degrees and Programs

 Piano majors enrolled in applied music are assigned two hours per week of studio accompanying.
 (Piano majors with scholarship support must either schedule an additional two hours per week of accompanying, or enroll in an appropriate large ensemble during each semester of enrollment in applied study.)
 Organ majors will have other concurrent enrollment requirements, as determined by the department.
 For other co-enrollment requirements specific to their major area of study, students should contact their division head.

 Introduction to Research Methods in Musicology is a prerequisite for graduate-level music history and literature courses.
 (Note that the prerequisite for MUSI 6300 is satisfaction of deficiencies in music history, either by successfully completing the diagnostic exam in music history or by passing the graduate-level Survey of Music History review course; see above, under "Diagnostic Exams.")
 MM students must complete MUSI 6300 at the first available opportunity; MM students are required to complete MUSI 6300 before enrolling in graduate-level coursework in music history.
 DMA students are also required to take MUSI 6300 unless the requirement is waived on the basis of materials submitted as part of their application to the school of music (including but not limited two transcripts, GRE scores, and evlaution of submitted writing sample).
 DMA students will be required to take MUSI 6300 at their first available opporuntity (which in most cases will be in their first semester of study).

 An orientation and information session for all new Moores School of Music students occurs during the week prior to the start of classes.
-There is a general meeting of all students on the Tuesday of the first week of classes in the Fall semester, at 1:00pm in the Moores Opera House.
-An orientation for all graduate students follows, at 1:30pm in room 118.
+There is a general meeting of all students on the Tuesday of the first week of classes in the Fall semester, at 1:00pm.
 Contact the graduate office more specific information.